 How Did Deepfakes Start and Who Created Them?

-People started becoming aware of deepfake technology when a Reddit user named “Deepfakes” posted that he developed a machine learning (ML) algorithm that could transpose celebrity faces seamlessly onto porn videos.
-Of course, they supplied samples and the thread soon became very popular, spawning its own subreddit.
-The site administrators had to shut it down but by this time the technology became well-known and available.
-Soon people were using it to create fake videos, mostly starring politicians and actors.
+People started becoming aware of deepfake technology when a Reddit user named “Deepfakes” posted that he developed a machine learning (ML) algorithm that could transpose celebrity faces seamlessly onto adult content videos.
+Of course, he supplied samples and the thread soon became very popular, spawning its own subreddit.
+The site administrators had to shut it down but by that time the technology already became well-known and widely available.
+Soon, people started using it to create fake videos, mostly starring politicians and actors.

 However, the idea of manipulating videos is not new.
 Back in the 1990s, some universities were already conducting significant academic research in computer vision.
-Much of the effort during this time centered on using artificial intelligence (AI) and ML to modify existing video footage of a person speaking and combining it with a different audio track.
+Much of the effort during this time centered on using AI and ML to modify existing video footage of a person speaking and combining it with a different audio track.
 The Video Rewrite program of 1997 showcased this technology.

 How Do Deepfakes Work?

-A deepfake video exploits two machine learning (ML) models.
+A deepfake video exploits two ML models.
 One model creates the forgeries from a data set of sample videos, while the other tries to detect if the video is indeed a fraud.
-When the second model can no longer tell if the video is counterfeit, then the deepfake is probably believable enough as well to a human viewer.
-This technique is called generative adversarial network (GAN).
-You can learn more about GANs in this definition.
+When the second model can no longer tell if the video is counterfeit, the deepfake is probably believable enough as well to a human viewer.
+This technique is called “generative adversarial network (GAN).”
+You can learn more about GANs in this definition page.

 GAN does better when the data set it can work with is large.
-That’s why much of the early deepfake footages tend to feature politicians and showbiz celebrities.
+That’s why many of the early deepfake videos tended to feature politicians and showbiz personalities.
 They have many videos that GAN can use to create very realistic deepfakes.

 What Are the Dangers of Deepfake Technology?

 For now, the novelty of deepfake videos makes them fascinating and fun to watch.
 But lurking beneath the surface of this seemingly amusing technology is a danger that could get out of hand.